A Forex chart and visualization of price movements

 How to read Forex charts?

-The FX charts, just like the ones available for other assets, make the bid and ask price movements much more apparent and easy to observe.
+The FX charts, just like the ones available for other assets, make current bid and ask price movements much more apparent and easy to observe.
 Usually, these movements will be shown in lines, columns, or any other form.
-As for the time frame, the prices will be recorded against a tick (the smallest change in price), a minute, an hour, a day, or above.
+As for the time frame, the prices will be recorded against a tick (the smallest change in price), a minute, an hour, a day, etc. Traders can select from various chart time frames.
+Long term traders use longer than 1 hour charts, while intraday traders use anywhere from 1 min and up.
+Many traders use charts for conducting a multi timeframe analysis.
+For instance, day traders use 1 day candle time frame charts to observe general trend directions and 1 hour or lower charts for trading local trends or reversals.

 All charts, be it for currencies, commodities, etc. have basically the same layout in terms of the price and time representations.
+Understanding forex chart terms and their types is critical for choosing the right type for your strategy.
 The x-axis (which is the vertical line) shows the time along which the price went up or down; the y-axis (which is the horizontal line) shows the price at a certain time.

 Different types of Forex charts